vinfante1346/visualizations/README.md

 - The MCP server supports all connection methods supported by the Snowflake Python Connector.
 See [Connecting to Snowflake with the Python Connector](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect) for more information.

+#### I'm receiving a tool limit error/warning.

+- While LLMs' support for more tools will likely grow, we are working to consolidate tools to reduce the total number.
+In the meantime, please set unwanted tool groups to False in the configuration file.

 #### Can I use a Programmatic Access Token (PAT) instead of a password?